 Pros of Selling Your Home During the Holidays

-- Less homes on the market, which means less competition for your property.
+- Less homes on the market, which can mean less competition for your property.

 - The “best” real estate professionals who are typically booked nine months or more in advance of a home sale are more likely to have the time to take on your last-minute home sale during the winter.

 - Some areas don’t experience a dip in home sale action because they have a lot of foreign investment, such as Canadian and British homebuyers near MacDill AFB or Mexican homebuyers near Joint Base San Antonio.

 - Those who are in the market to buy a home will move quickly.
 If they’re moving during this season, it’s likely for work, so they want to get in, get settled, and get on with their new job.

 - You’re less likely to experience nosy browsers.
 Those with nothing better to do aren’t interested in braving the cold to tour your home because they’re bored or have a mild interest in entering the home buying market.
 Those folks are curled up inside by the fire, sipping hot cocoa, and thanking their lucky stars that they don't have to go out into the cold.